AARRR for Solo Builders: Let Your AI Agent Run Your Pirate Metrics

 One-project operator brief

-For project X, give me an AARRR breakdown for the last 14 days and tell me which stage I should improve next.
+Use the Agent Analytics skill for project X. Give me an AARRR breakdown for the last 14 days and tell me which stage I should improve next.

 What your weekly AARRR brief should look like